BROWNING HANGAR

 Why Timely Investment Matters

-The Browning Hangar is currently supported by temporary and stopgap infrastructure systems.
-While daily public use remains strong, deferred capital maintenance compounds over time.
+Deferred capital maintenance compounds.
 Structural systems, roofing, drainage, and electrical capacity do not stabilize on their own — and costs rise as improvements are postponed.
+A modest, well-planned investment in the near term prevents larger future expenditures, avoids reactive repairs, and protects the Hangar's long-term public character.

-A modest, bond-eligible investment in the near term would prevent larger future expenditures, avoid reactive repairs, and protect the Hangar’s long-term public character.
 Once deterioration forces emergency intervention or functional restrictions, the informal civic model that makes the Hangar unique becomes harder to preserve.

-Tier 1 – Core Stabilization and Infrastructure
+Tier 1 – Core Stabilization

 Permanent ADA-Compliant Restroom Facility